bmeurant/technical-docs/software-architecture/architectural-styles/n-tier-architecture.md

 ### More than 3 Tiers (N-Tier)

-For complex, large-scale systems, additional tiers can be introduced to handle specific concerns, further improving separation and scalability.
+For complex, large-scale systems, additional tiers can be introduced to handle specific concerns, further improving separation and [[software-architecture/system-design-fundamentals/index#Scalability|scalability]].
 There is no rigid definition, as tiers are added to solve specific problems.

 #### Example: 4-Tier Architecture
 A common 4-tier model further separates the business logic from the data access logic.